ixtar/AutoMow_Arduino/README.md

     echo - pin 4
 3- Parallax PING ultrasonic sensor connected to pin 5

 Arduno has I2C address 0x11.
-Upon requrest, it will return an array of three bytes for eqch sensor like so [sensor_1_byte, sensor_2_byte, sensor_3_byte]
+Upon requrest, it will return an array of three bytes for each sensor like so [sensor_1_byte, sensor_2_byte, sensor_3_byte]